 The Employment Cost Index (ECI) measures changes in the cost of labor to employers.
 Since the ECI is a fixed-employment-weighted index, it is free from the influence of employment shifts among occupations and industries.

 Over the last decade, the rise of employment cost in the transportation industry was slower than in private industry as a whole and the rise of employment cost of transportation occupations was slower than the average of all workers.
-Between the first quarter of 2000 and first quarter of 2001, employment cost of transportation occupations increased 3.71 percent, a rate lower than that of all workers (4.22 percent), while employment cost of transportation industry rose at a even slower pace of 3.56 percent.
+However, between the third quarter of 2001 and third quarter of 2002, employment cost of transportation occupations increased 4.86 percent, a slightly higher rate than the 3.66 percent for all workers.
+During the same period, the employment cost of transportation industry continued to increase at a rate faster than that of all workers.